-Total cost of tax paid
+Total cost of tax paid 2500000

-Currently the primary carbon emissions reporting and pricing scheme that we are subject to is the United Kingdom's CRC Energy Efficiency Scheme.
-Totals are included for 56 managed properties in the UK under Hilton's operational control.
+Currently the primary carbon emissions reporting and pricing scheme that impacts Hilton's operations on a regional basis is the United Kingdom's CRC Energy Efficiency Scheme.

 (C11.1d) What is your strategy for complying with the systems in which you participate or anticipate participating?